wurthless-elektroniks/RGH1.3/readme.md

 - 15432 is working on RGH3 improvements that will need to be ported to this method once they're released and confirmed working across multiple consoles.

-- I am still too lazy to fix the ECC calculations for big block Jaspers.

 ## Credits